Frequently Asked Questions with Dr. Robert Soltys

-At least once a year, likely more often if patient is high hyperope or has accommodative or binocular vision problems.
+- A: At least once a year, likely more often if patient is high hyperopia or has accommodative or binocular vision problems.

-Q: What about preschoolers?
-Are there signs parents should look for that would indicate a trip the optometrist is necessary?
+2. Q: Are there signs parents should look for that would indicate a trip the optometrist is necessary?

-Q: Because many children may be too young to read, how is an eye exam conducted if they cannot read a snell chart?
+3. Q: What about preschoolers?
+Since many children may be too young to read, how is an eye exam conducted if they cannot read a Snellen chart?

-1 in 10 children has vision problems that impact on learning many incorrectly DX when they may have binocular vision disorder.
+- A: 1 in 10 children has vision problems that impact on learning many incorrectly diagnosis when they may have binocular vision disorder.